Health Benefits of Tamarind or Imli

 - Drink tamarind water.

-- Consume tamarind juice made of the leaves; 30 ml each time twice a day; once in the morning on empty stomach and then in the evening before dinner, for 5 days.
+- Consume tamarind juice made from the leaves; 30 ml each time twice a day; once in the morning on empty stomach and then in the evening before dinner, for 5 days.
 Avoid salt and spices during this period.

 For Stomach Pain And Other Disorders